nagasudhirpulla/taming_python/blog/skills/offline_package_install.md

 ```
 * Now the python package is installed from package files inside the folder.
 You can verify the installed packages using the command `pip list`
 * In the above command, `--no-index` specifies not to ignore the pypi package index for fetching the packages for installation
-* In the above command, `-f` is used to specify the folder path to fetch and install the python pacja
+* In the above command, `-f` is used to specify the folder path to fetch and install the python package

 ### Install specific version of a python package
 * Open command prompt